computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification.md

 2. Software Feature: Video Processing
     1. The user shall be able to adjust processing parameters.
-    2. The video processing shall pause if two or more light objects are detected simulataneously.
+    2. The video processing shall pause if two or more light objects are detected simultaneously.
     3. The video processing shall pause if no light objects are detected
-    4. The video processor shall expect one new light to be lit for every 500 miliseconds of video.
+    4. The video processor shall expect one new light to be lit for every 500 milliseconds of video.

 ## Non-Functional Requirements

 1. Software Feature: GUI
     1. The program must have a GUI.
-    2. The GUI shall remain responsive while the program opperates.
+    2. The GUI shall remain responsive while the program operates.
     3. The program shall load in 3 seconds or less.

  2. Software Feature: Video Processing